Learn about different firewalls to secure your WordPress sites (and servers).

 “What does Johnny use?”

 - I prefer ConfigServer Security & Firewall for my network firewall.
-It integrates well since most of my servers are CentOS.

 - For WAF…I use either nothing (yes nothing), WordPress security/firewall plugin like WordFence, or cloud-based WAF such as Cloudflare or Sucuri.
 It really depends on the hosting environment and type of apps used.
+When needed, I do like the Jeff Starr 7G firewall ruleset but with my own tweaks to it so it doesn’t block legitimate traffic/protocols.

 - I may put a few manual .htaccess rules as needed, to block XMLRPC and other things.